 Readers note: The following is a musing on Sebastian Junger’s, “Tribe.”
 I do not cite anything, as it all comes from the book which I invite all to read.
 I also make some other connections that I invite readers to explore and find out more about.
 MusingsofanExplorer is not a scientific journal, so I dont go to heavy on grammar and citing.
 The whole purpose is to make the reader think and let them come to their own conclusions.Nevertheless if you think something is in dire need of correcting, please contact me.

-Sebastian Junger’s Tribe is a book that is full of startling revelations, facts and interesting interpretations that offers much to people who are concerned about the growing epidemic of PTSD and other ramifications of living in the modern western world.
+Sebastian Junger’s “Tribe,” is full of startling revelations, facts and interesting interpretations that offers much to people who are concerned about the growing epidemic of PTSD and other ramifications of living in the modern western world.
 While the book primarily focuses on the possible reasons why combat veterans are coming home from war more estranged and psychologically damaged than ever, there are wider revelations that Junger touches on that offers clues as to why there is such a strong sense of dissolutionment, unfufillment and unexplained health issues in America and the wider western world.

-It is hard for one not to find this reality extremely troubling, as those of us who grow up in the west, we seem to hold our standard of living and society in general, as the beaming light of the world.
-Certainly no one sees us as perfect and are happy with everything our governments do, but there is a reason why every celebrity who claimed they were going to move from the US if Trump got elected ended up getting cold feet.
-With our glowing pride in our advancements and knowledge made through western science, many cringe looking back at our tribal ancestors and those ‘unfortunate’ souls in third world countries in desperate need of ‘saving’ through the prescription of western science and democracy.
-The individualism, freedoms and opportunities that western democracies provide, certainly have many benefits but how then have we ended up with the worst mental (and in my opinion, spiritual) health epidemic in history?
-Yes people are living longer, and this is probably due to how shielded we are from the brunt of the physical dangers of the world, but is there that much more quality in those years?
+Yes people are living longer, and this is probably due to how shielded we are from the brunt of the physical dangers of the world, but is there that much more quality in these years?
 Junger acknowledges that it is hard to measure mental health of tribal societies in the past but we do have many reasons to believe it was much better in those societies by the plethora of written accounts (he goes into the reasons more specifically in the book).

-Early on, Junger brings up that during Colonial times in North America, whites often fled their societies to live with the Indians and Indians never, left their tribes on their own accord to live in European societies.
+Junger writes that during Colonial times in North America, whites often fled their societies to live with the Indians, while Indians never, left their tribes on their own accord to live in European societies.
 When colonial towns on the edge of the frontier were raided by Indians, many white captives were taken and adopted into Native tribes.
 They were treated as equals and were given the same roles according to the egalitarian society, despite their ethnic differences.
 When these ‘white Indians’ were liberated years down the road from when they were initially captured, they often did not want to return to white society and when they were forced to, they’d often escape and go back to their Indian families.

 Today in our era, White men are more prone to suffering depression and anxiety than any other demographic in the world, despite being labeled as the most ‘privileged’ population.
-Interestingly, it is “only in Northern European society that children go through the well-known bonding with stuffed animals; elsewhere, children get their sense of safety from the adults sleeping near them.”
-Adding to this, several studies conducted in the 1980’s revealed that only in Northern European societies, such as the United States (one can say what they wish about the diversity in America and what ever, The United States is rooted in Northern and Western Europe) do young infants spend such a large proportion amount of time sleeping alone.
+Interestingly, Junger adds, it is “only in Northern European society that children go through the well-known bonding with stuffed animals; elsewhere, children get their sense of safety from the adults sleeping near them.”
+Moreover, several studies conducted in the 1980’s revealed that only in Northern European societies, such as the United States (one can say what they wish about the diversity in America and what ever, The United States is rooted in Northern and Western Europe) do young infants spend such a large proportion amount of time sleeping alone.
 In traditional hunter-gatherer communities and third world countries today, babies are barely ever left alone, always sleep with their parents or older siblings and are consistently exposed to situations of a high level of stimulation, such as cultural musical performances that help integration into adulthood activities and the community.
-It seems to be well established by Psychologists, that a lack of connection at the earliest of ages can cause some problems to spring up later in life…

 Do these realities tell us something about why there is such a high propensity of PTSD and other health conditions that on the surface seem so hard to treat?
-Even Chronic Fatigue Syndrome/M.E. is on the rise like we have never seen before, and the alternative medicine doctors who treat it, are starting to uniformly come out and say that it is a lifestyle disease and partly a product of living in our modern society that is so cut off from our evolutionary past.
+Even Chronic Fatigue Syndrome/M.E. is on the rise like never seen before, and the alternative medicine doctors who treat it, are starting to uniformly come forward and say that it is a lifestyle disease and partly a product of living in our modern society that is so cut off from our evolutionary past.

 Junger quotes a study from the journal of Affective Disorders that concluded in 2012, ” In effect, humans have dragged a body with a long hominid history into an overfed, malnourished, sedentary, sunlight-deficient, sleep-deprived, competitive, inequitable and socially-isolating environment with dire consequences.”

-Again I am reminded of a reference in popular culture, when Jeremy Renner’s Character in the movie, “The Hurt Locker,” comes home from his tour in the Middle East and the scene where he is walking around the grocery store with his family and it is obvious how deeply out of place he feels.
-A following scene where he his playing with his young boy and the viewer clearly gets an impression that he feels depressed and not fufilled with his life.
-The last scene of the movie, he returns to the Middle East with his unit and is seen confidently walking in his bomb suit, performing a job he knows he’s good at, knows that what he is deeply matters to his fellow soldiers and consequently, he is happy.
+Again I am reminded of a reference in popular culture, when Jeremy Renner’s Character in the movie, “The Hurt Locker,” comes home from his tour in the Middle East.
+There is the scene where he is walking around the grocery store with his family and it is obvious how deeply out of place he feels.
+Then there is the next scene where he his playing with his young boy and the viewer clearly gets an impression that he feels depressed and not fufilled with his life.
+The last scene of the movie, he returns to the Middle East with his unit and is seen confidently walking in his bomb suit, performing a job he knows he’s good at, knows that what he is doing deeply matters to his fellow soldiers and consequently, he is happy.
 At least that is the sense that the viewer gets.

 This was an enlightening read, I highly encourage those who are interested to get a copy of this book!